 Dear NYS Legislator,

-While the Governor has put up billions of dollars to develop renewable energy in the State, he has not put into place a sane strategy for siting these facilities.
+While the State has put up billions of dollars to develop renewable energy in the State, it has not put into place a sane strategy for siting these facilities.
 As a result, solar developers, committed to maximizing profits, are naturally driven to the simplest solution, i.e., to use cleared farmland as their first choice in siting a facility.
-There are no guidelines, incentives or disincentives to guide developers toward brownfields, former landfills, and otherwise industrially zoned and/or non-productive properties.
+There are no guidelines, significan incentives or disincentives to guide developers toward brownfields, former landfills, and otherwise industrially zoned and/or non-productive properties.

 The entire siting process needs to be revised to require prioritization, especially for industrial-scale and tier 3 solar installations, to first consider brownfields, former landfills, manufacturing plant rooftops, and otherwise industrially zoned and nonproductive property for these installations BEFORE turning to cleared farmland.
 This needs to become part of the strategy for siting such facilities.